What is a Caveat on a Will?

 How do you enter a caveat?

-Anyone can submit a request for a caveat as long as they are over the age of 18.
+Anyone can submit a request to the probate registry as long as they are over the age of 18.
 This means you can do it yourself or use a solicitor or other licensed professional.

 You must complete the Form PA8A: Caveat application in order to place a caveat.
 You will need to know the full name of the deceased, their date of death and their last address of residence.